Graffersid Blogs

 It is crucial to understand that User Experience and User Interface go hand-in-hand and you can’t have one without the other.
 However, one need not have UI design skills to become a UX designer and vice versa.

-Here is what separates UI and UX designer from their roles:
+Here is what separates UI and UX designers from their roles:

 Different focus:

-In simple language, when you are going to meet customers, show them the work of a UI designer, but, when you are going to meet the programmers, show them the prototype created by UX designer.
-UI designers pay more attention to the frontend, while UX designers focus on the backend.
+In simple language, when you are going to meet customers, show them the work of a UI designer, but, when you are going to meet the programmers, show them the prototype created by a UX designer.
+UI designers pay more attention to the front end, while UX designers focus on the back end.

 The colors they use: